 Spectrometers can be configured for absorption, transmission, reflectance, emission, colour and other techniques.
 Flexibility in the selection of gratings, slits and other components allows users to customize solutions for specific measurement challenges.

-Ocean Optics modular spectrometers and accessories can be configured for absorbance, transmission, reflectance, fluorescence, emission or scattering applications.
+Ocean Insight offers various accessories for their modular spectrometers which can be configured for absorbance, transmission, reflectance, fluorescence, emission or scattering applications.

-All Ocean Optics spectrometers support a fine degree of access and control via application software.
-Ocean provides software tools at multiple levels of power, complexity, and programmability to meet a “full spectrum” of spectroscopic analysis and automation needs.
+All Ocean Insight spectrometers support a fine degree of access and control via application software.
+Ocean Insight provides software tools at multiple levels of power, complexity, and programmability to meet a “full spectrum” of spectroscopic analysis and automation needs.

 From UV to NIR wavelengths, absorbance measurements provide information about the chemical composition of materials in all states of matter.
 Absorbance can be used to identify substances or measure the concentration of a molecule.